juanpy0223/Lenovo-ThinkCentre-M900-Tiny-PC-Hackintosh/README.md

 ![04 UNLOCKED MSR](https://user-images.githubusercontent.com/74636450/181919855-c09ed69f-4f37-416e-9470-51553b4bbf2c.jpg)

-# Now the system has full access to your CPU MSR 0xe2, to controll it and perform better.
+# Now the system has full access to your CPU MSR 0xe2, to control it and perform better.